Download our R & Excel based tools for free

 Costs in life years gained (PAID tool)

-With the Practical Application to Include Disease costs (PAID), one can estimate the additional costs incurred to the health care system due to improved longevity after treatment.
+With the Practical Application to Include Disease cost (PAID) tools, one can estimate the additional costs incurred to the health care system due to improved longevity after treatment.
+There are tools available for the Netherlands and the UK, with the plan to add further country tools in the future.
 Find the free PAID tool here.

 Burden of diseases (iDBC tool)